Note: I get commissions for purchases made through links in this post.

 It’s interesting to note that somehow Honda manages to get more power from the EM6500S than from the EM5000S even though they use the same engine.
 Of course, the cost there is that you use up your tank of gas sooner.

-Another point of interest is that all three of these machines have the same size gas tank (according to the Honda site), yet they vary greatly in how long they will run on that amount of fuel.
+Another point of interest is that all three of these machines have the same size gas tank (according to the Honda site), yet they vary greatly in run time on that amount of fuel.
+In other words, they make some more efficient than others.

-This apparently also enables these machines to give you 10 seconds of output well above the maximum rating at the start so you can get larger equipment going more easily.
+This apparently also enables these machines to give you 10 seconds of output well above the maximum rating after using the electric start (or recoil, as needed) so you can get larger equipment going more easily.
+Nice!

 The video below from Honda gives a nice overview of each of the EM series portable generators.